Nobunaga's Ambition: Reception

 The Nobunaga's Ambition series has garnered several awards over the years.
 According to Koei's website, various releases in the series have won Log-In magazine's "BHS Prize", the "Minister of Post & Telecommunications Prize", Nikkei BP's 12th, 13th, and 14th annual "Best PC Software" awards, and CD-ROM Fans "Fan of the Year 2001 Grand Prize".

 In North America, where it was released five years after its Japanese release, critical reception was also positive.
 The game was positively reviewed by Computer Gaming World, where reviewer Evan Brooks gave it four stars out of five.
 He introduced the game as "a detailed economic / diplomatic / political / military simulation of the unification of Japan in the Sixteenth Century."
 He praised the graphics for being "among the best that this reviewer has ever seen for the IBM" and the 5x10 hex map battles, and noted that it used role-playing game elements, including assigning various statistics to a selected persona, a time system where each turn represents a year, as the daimyo ages and eventually dies of old age, and a multiplayer option.
-He stated that he "thoroughly enjoyed Nobunaga's Ambition", concluded with a "Highly Recommended" rating, Compute! similarly praised the IBM PC version, calling it "one of the best strategic war games ever designed for a personal computer" and citing the game play, user interface, and documentation.
+He stated that he "thoroughly enjoyed Nobunaga's Ambition", concluded with a "Highly Recommended" rating, Compute! similarly praised the IBM PC version, calling it "one of the best strategic war games ever designed for a personal computer" and citing the gameplay, user interface, and documentation.
 In the May 1990 edition of Games International, John Scott called this program "One of the best strategy games around."
-He gave the game a perfect rating of 10 out of 10 for game play.
+He gave the game a perfect rating of 10 out of 10 for gameplay.

 The console versions had a more lukewarm reception.
 Reviewing the SNES version, GamePro praised the control interface and combat system but opined that the game essentially offers nothing to set it apart from Koei's previous historical simulators.
 The magazine rated the Genesis version similarly, saying that "Like all Koei games, Nobunaga has an easy-to-use but detailed menu-driven interface that activates a load of complex commands."

 In 1996, Next Generation listed the series collectively as number 34 on their "Top 100 Games of All Time", commenting that, "Lead designer Shou Kibasawa is a tactical genius who realizes that domestic and military strategies are interconnected, and that fielding armies can only be accomplished after building an infrastructure to support them.
 As a result, Nobunaga's Ambition boasts a level of strategic complexity few other series can come close to matching."